Navigation Home - AA-Fishing Lakes Fish

 The state record white catfish (tie) one from Lahontan Reservoir, and one came out of the Humboldt River.

-Additional catfishing information resources.
+Additional catfish information resources

 Catfish Conservation Group

-Information for states with catfish.
+Information for states offering catfish fishing

 AL Catfish Fishing AR Catfish Fishing AZ Catfish Fishing CA Catfish Fishing CO Catfish Fishing CT Catfish Fishing DE Catfish Fishing FL Catfish Fishing GA Catfish Fishing HI Catfish Fishing IA Catfish Fishing ID Catfish Fishing IL Catfish Fishing